 Also, throughout the stakeholder round tables the Conference will create the opportunity to strengthen the collaboration and exchange of ideas between researchers, patients, researchers, industries, policy makers and regulators and others.

-Dimitrios Athanasiou, World Duchenne Organisation (WDO), European Patient Forum (EPF), Alliance 95
+Dimitrios Athanasiou, World Duchenne Organisation (WDO), European Patient Forum (EPF), 95, Rare Alliance

 Panos Macheras, ATHENA, Athena Research Center